scottrbrtsn/scottrbrtsn.github.io/about.markdown

 ## Work Experience (and some wins)
 #### ATA, LLC
 #### Senior Software Engineer **06/2022 –Present**
+  - Participated in grassroots developer culture incubation emphasizing applications of complexity science and cognitive load theory to support comprehensive sociotechnical approaches to software projects.
   - Created a Slack channel "kaizen" as a means to disseminate and influence developer productivity and happiness.
   - Questioned the utility of "mandatory full time pair programming," aligning the team, improving psychological safety, and carving time for individual deep work,
   - Nominated to team lead over others with more tenure.